-Change privacy settings on Facebook and LinkedIn to the highest security settings possible, while still allowing people to Friend you.
-Use discretion on Twitter, Snapchat, and Instagram and do not post anything about your home search as it can be used against us during negotiations.
+Change privacy settings on Facebook, Instagram, TikTok, and LinkedIn to the highest security settings possible, while still allowing people to Friend you.
+Use discretion when posting and do not share anything about your home search as it can be used against us during negotiations.

 With so many to choose from, it can be hard to navigate the online market.
-Nashville’s MLS does not sync with Zillow/Trulia, so we recommend for the most accurate listings in real time using Realtracs, which is the public interface of the MLS system all licensed agents/brokers use.
-The mobile version of this is the Homesnap App.
-The app allows you to see which properties are already under contract, which is very helpful in a competitive market.
+We recommend using Realtracs for the most accurate listings in real-time , which is the public interface of the MLS system all licensed agents/brokers use.
+The mobile version of Realtracs allows you to see homes for sale near your geographic location, and allows you to see which properties are already under contract, which is very helpful in assessing options in the market.

 Check out the page Did You Know? for more tips on common misconceptions about the buying process.

 For questions on how Buyer’s agents are compensated, you can read NAR’s synopsis here.